bhabesh7/mlflow-local/README.md

 5. check mlflow server running in localhost:5000
 6. The test_mlflow.py can be used from a different project to set the tracking uri to this server and log experiments/models etc

+Find which process is using port 9009: sudo lsof -i :9009

+Stop the process (replace <PID> with the actual process ID): sudo kill <PID>

+Or, if you want to stop all processes using that port: sudo fuser -k 9009/tcp